 Within the Causeway Coast and Glens Borough, the IAT Ulster-Ireland route follows the route of the Ulster Way, which is signed and waymarked using the existing Ulster Way & Waymarked Ways signage.
 Occasional rectangular IAT markers are affixed to certain items of trail furniture along the route to provide reassurance for visiting walkers.

 The IAT Ulster-Ireland route takes in a wide range of terrains including steep cliff paths, forest tracks, open mountain and glens and quiet country roads.
-Those looking to explore the trail with limited mobility should check the accessible grades (see an overview of the grades below) given in the ‘Route Descriptions’ on the Suggested Itineraries page (for longer walks) or on the Short Walks page (for shorter walks) are suitable before visiting.
+Those looking to explore the trail with limited mobility should check the accessible grades (see an overview of the grades below) by clicking on the ‘more info’ links in the pop up boxes on the Long Distance Trail Map (for longer walks) or on the Short Walks Map (for shorter walks) are suitable before visiting.
 Please note the full route is challenging and we recommend that only those with a good level of fitness and who have confidence and experience in outdoor environments where the weather can change dramatically should take on the full route.

 - Grade 1